bllaude/breylaude.github.io/src/posts/frugality-isnt-a-moral-compass.md

 There’s this annoying thing I’ve noticed.
 It happens often enough that I can’t ignore it anymore.

 In the Philippines, I know lots of people who think humility is about looking plain.

 At first, I thought maybe they just love to copy those Chinese business owners in the area.
+(No offense)

 I mean, it's strange, If you wear something nice — something that fits you well, something you clearly put thought into — it raises eyebrows.
 You become that person.
 You get judged without saying a word.